Djibouti: an economy based on services (marine transport and telecommunications). Access to the Ethiopian Market.

 The Republic of Djibouti has an advantaged strategic location in the Horn of Africa and serves as a link for the interconnection with other

-member countries of the COMESA.
+member countries of COMESA.

 After the independence, the Republic of Djibouti built a legal system based partly on the Islamic Law